 – Tatiana Valovaya, Director-General of the UN Office at Geneva

-75 Years After Hiroshima and Nagasaki
+Over 75 Years After Hiroshima and Nagasaki

-Seventy-five years ago, in 1945, the only two nuclear bombs ever used in warfare were detonated over Hiroshima and Nagasaki, Japan, killing approximately 210,000 people within months and sickening tens of thousands more with cancer and lifelong diseases.
+In 1945, the only two nuclear bombs ever used in warfare were detonated over Hiroshima and Nagasaki, Japan, killing approximately 210,000 people within months and sickening tens of thousands more with cancer and lifelong diseases.

 That same year, the United Nations Charter was adopted and signed.
 The birth of the UN is inextricably intertwined with the destruction wrought by the nuclear bombs that fell on Hiroshima and Nagasaki.